Futures in IPython Parallel¶

 Do some imports everywhere

-%%px --local import os import time import numpy from numpy.linalg import norm
+%%px --local --block import os import time import numpy from numpy.linalg import norm

 def random_norm(n): """Generates a 1xN array and computes its 2-norm""" A = numpy.random.random(n) return norm(A, 2)